 That same construction is still used to this day because the tradition was passed down through apprenticeships.
 What's really cool is that all sign-painters have their own quirks and techniques to make their brush script.
 That means that nearly every brush-script letterform looks completely unique (if painted/drawn by hand that is).

-Now, back to this tutorial—we won't be focusing on forming letterforms with a paintbrush since that requires many years of practice (and a master to apprentice with) to perfect.
-Additionally, we have the ability to create brush-letterforms without the need of a brush!
+Now, back to this brush typography tutorial—we won't be focusing on forming letterforms with a paintbrush since that requires many years of practice (and a master to apprentice with) to perfect.
+Additionally, we have the ability to create brush letterforms without needing a brush!

 1. Preparing the Tools You Will Need